Codekxe/ESPRobot/README.md

-# ESPRobot using the ESP32 DevKit DOIT V1
+# ESPRobot using the ESP32 DevKit DOIT V1 in conjunction with MIT App Inventor
 Wiring:
 Left Motor -> IN1, IN2
+Right Motor -> IN3, IN4
 Code:
 #define IN1 12
 #define IN2 13